 The Senturion Analytics Services team is an important component of Sentry’s commitment to providing superior products as well as delivering value-added services.
 Comprised of a multidisciplinary group of experienced healthcare business analysts and data experts, this team supports and augments an organization’s existing resources by analyzing their clinical, operational, financial and supply chain data in order to identify opportunities to strengthen revenue integrity, reduce cost and improve care outcomes.
-In the next three months we will be highlighting several team members to learn more about their various roles and how their passion for helping clients sets Sentry apart.
+Over the next several months we will be highlighting different Senturion team members to learn more about their various roles and how their passion for helping clients sets Sentry apart.
 This month we’re talking with Brian Wedderspoon, Vice President of Analytics Services.

 Sentry: Tell me about your background before Sentry and what brought you here?